 (c) the effect of the non-extinguishment principle is set out in section 238.

-10. Extinguishment does not confer right to eject or remove Aboriginal persons (ss.
-19 & 15(2) NTA)
+10. Extinguishment does not confer right to eject or remove Aboriginal persons (s.
+19 and 15(2) NTA)

 The extinguishment effected by this Act does not by itself confer any right to eject or remove any Aboriginal persons who reside on or who exercise access over land or waters covered by a pastoral lease the grant, re-grant or extension of which is validated by this Act.

-11. Preservation of beneficial reservations and conditions (ss.
-19 & 16 NTA)
+11. Preservation of beneficial reservations and conditions (s.
+19 and 16 NTA)

 If —